percona/k8spsmdb-docs/docs/quickstart.md

 -	Connect to Percona Server for MongoDB
 -	Insert sample data to the database
 -	Set up and make a logical backup
--	Monitor the database health with PMM
+-	Monitor the database health with Percona Monitoring and Management (PMM)

 ## Next steps